Minnesota AG’s office to prosecute case in Daunte Wright’s death

 MINNEAPOLIS (AP) — Minnesota Attorney General Keith Ellison announced Friday that his office will lead the prosecution of a former suburban police officer who is charged with second-degree manslaughter in the death of Daunte Wright.

-Former Brooklyn Center Officer Kim Potter, who is white, fatally shot Wright, a 20-year-old Black motorist, on April 11.
+Former Brooklyn Center Officer Kim Potter fatally shot Wright on April 11.
 The city’s police chief, who has since stepped down, had said he believed Potter meant to use her Taser instead of her handgun.

 “Daunte Wright’s death was a tragedy.
 He should not have died on the day that he did.
 He should not have died the way that he did,” Ellison said in a statement.